wabarr/PAPER/_people/kathryn-fish.md

 alum: false

 ---
-Kate is an incoming PhD student (Fall 2020), and a recent graduate of the University of Rhode Island (URI).
-At URI, Kate worked with Dr. Holly Dunsworth on a new methodology for identifying domestic dogs in the archaeological record.
-At the graduate level, Kate is interested in Pleistocene paleoenvironments.
-Kate seeks to understand the relationship between the postcranial anatomy of African mammal species and climate to gain insight into the environmental conditions in which hominins evolved.
+Kate is a PhD student in the PAPER lab.
+She is interested in studying the fossil faunal evidence for eastern African paleoenvironments.
+Her current research focus is on  modern death assemblage distributions and taphonomy to better understand the clarity with which the fossil record reflects past habitat distribution.